This post may contain affiliate links. Please read my affiliate policy.

-When I score a BOGO deal on kale, I end up making two things: this tropical kale smoothie recipe and my famous kale caesar salad.
-Kale is a great way to rotate your greens and boost your fiber intake.
+When I score a BOGO deal on kale, I make this tropical kale smoothie recipe on repeat.
+Kale is a great way to rotate your leafy green vegetables and boost your fiber intake.
 Now, I know most kale smoothies taste like… kale.
 This one is different.
-The citrus cuts the bitterness and lets the fruit shine, so you get all the benefits of leafy greens without feeling like you’re drinking sludge.
+The citrus cuts the bitterness and lets the fruit shine, so you get all the benefits of kale without feeling like you’re drinking sludge.

 Ingredients You’ll Need